Domiii/NoGap/README.md

-components.js
+NoGap
 =============

-The components framework delivers a RPC + asset management + some other good stuff for Host &lt;-> Client RPC.
+The NoGap framework delivers RPC + asset management + some other good stuff for Host &lt;-> Client communication.